slsa-framework/oss-na24-slsa-workshop/activities/03/readme.md

 In this activity, we will define a deployment environment via its Kubernetes service account.
 This will help us achieve the first goal of the workshop, which is to ensure that all deployed containers run with a defined a set of privileges, the same way that OS processes are restricted to a set of running privileges (Service accounts have IAM permissions).
 Note that we have selected Kubernetes service accounts to simplify the workshop.
 Cloud service accounts would work well for real deployments.

 In this workshop, due to time constraint, we will focus on the use case of teams deploying containers that they build.
-Enabling consumption / deloyment of containers built by other teams is left as [future work](#deployment-of-other-teams-artifacts).
-TODO: validate the link
+Deployment of containers built by other teams is left as [future work](#deployment-of-other-teams-artifacts).

 ## Deep dive